Motorcycle Accident Litigation in West Virginia

 Most Common Types of Injuries

-Out of the 88,000 motorcycle riders or passengers (annually) who survive an accident, many are injured so severely that their lives are changed forever.
+Out of the 88,000 motorcycle riders or passengers each year who survive a motorcycle accident, many are injured so severely that their lives are changed forever.
 The three most common types of injuries include:

 - Broken bones: When the accident happens, the reflex of riders is to put their leg down on the ground to keep the bike from toppling over.
 Instead of keeping the bike upright, the leg is broken.
 Also commonly broken are arms and wrists, as the natural tendency is to put the arm out to break the fall.
 Broken shoulders and pelvises are also common.